-It wouldn't be Christmas without them!
+Traditional Newfoundland Snowballs, it wouldn’t be a holiday without them.
+A no bake coconut chocolate treat that freezes great.
 For as long as I can remember these Snowballs have been on every single Christmas cookie platter.
 Delicious little chocolate coconut bites that are no bake which makes them very easy!

 This week I’ve been taking part in a virtual cookie exchange hosted by one of my blogging friends, Norine.
 She is the home cook extraordinaire!
 I can’t tell how how many pies, cakes and cookies she has on her site.
 So, if you are into sweets and looking to do some baking over the coming weeks, check her out at Norine’s Nest!